 Compressed air is “potential energy” that has been accumulated, in this instance in the air tank of an air compressor.

-Explosions can result from overpressurization and, much like other types of explosive, release huge amounts of potential energy almost in an instant.
+Explosions can result from overpressurization and, much like other types of explosives, release huge amounts of potential energy almost in an instant.

-For this reason, pressure equipment, such as the air tanks and accessories you attach to an air compressor are highly regulated in their design and manufacture.
+For this reason, pressure equipment, such as the air tanks and accessories you attach to an air compressor is highly regulated in its design and manufacture.
 There are standards all across the world for the safe design and manufacture of pressure equipment for containing all forms of fluid and gas – not just limited to compressed air.

 Here’s an image of the destruction caused by an air compressor tank rupture

 How Does an Air Compressor Keep Cool?

 It’s important to keep an air compressor cool for maximum performance.
 Heat management systems have become increasingly popular within industrial settings to help monitor the compressor’s heat dispersal system to ensure that it has a trouble-free operation.